Knattspyrnufélag Akureyrar

 Knattspyrnufélag Akureyrar (/is/, lit.
 'Akureyri Football Club'), commonly abbreviated to KA, is an Icelandic multi-sport club based in Akureyri in the north of Iceland.
 The club was founded in 1928.
-The football team currently plays in Besta deild karla and have won the top flight once in 1989.
+The football team currently plays in Besta deild karla and have won the top flight once in 1989, and the Icelandic Cup in 2024.

 Club

 The club offers various sports including football, handball, judo, volleyball and weightlifting.

 The club crest features a red shield overlaid on a blue shield.
 Within the red shield is a golden ball, with the letters 'KA' positioned above it in white.
 The team colours are yellow shirts and blue shorts.

 Its main rival is another sports club in Akureyri, Þór Akureyri.

 History

 The early years (1928–1943)

 KA was founded on January 8, 1928, in the home of Margrét and Axel Schiöth, at Hafnarstræti 23, with the goal of promoting sports in Akureyri.

 ÍBA (1943–1974)

 Between 1944 and 1974 the two most prominent football clubs in Akureyri, KA and Þór, sent a united team under the banner of ÍBA to the Icelandic first tier made up of a selection of players from the Akureyri clubs.
 The club played 17 seasons in the top flight of Icelandic football league, Úrvalsdeild karla.

 The first time the two Akureyri clubs, KA and Þór, combined forces was against recent league champions Valur in the middle of July 1942.
 The teams played twice, the united team from Akureyri won one game but lost the other.
 The positive results gave impetus to unification ideas and in 1943 for the fourth time a team from Akureyri played in Úrvalsdeild karla.
 But now it sailed under the flag of Íþróttaráð Akureyrar (In english Akureyri Sports Council) and not KA as in all the previous times.

 The subsequent year, in 1944, saw the establishment of ÍB Akureyri.
 By 1946, a football team representing ÍBA competed in Úrvalsdeild karla, for the first time.

 From 1955 to 1974, the ÍBA team always took part in the Icelandic men's football tournament.
 In 1974, the two respective sports clubs ended their collaboration and started sending teams separately as KA and Þór.